2026 Supervisor's Budget Information

 Amherst Public Libraries Information

 The Town of Amherst has four public libraries: Amherst Main Branch (350 JJ Audubon Parkway); Clearfield Branch (770 Hopkins Road); Eggertsville-Snyder Branch (4622 Main Street); and Williamsville Branch (5571 Main Street).
 Events and announcements are posted on Facebook at www.facebook.com/AmherstPublicLibrary or online at the link below.
-A list of special events happening in April and May can be found in the document attached.
+Get ready for Halloween Events!
 Enjoy all that the library has to offer!

 Click to view documentClick for website link